kroberts081/CS4261_FirstProgrammingAssignment/README.md

 # CS4261_FirstProgrammingAssignment

+##Instructions
-run npm install then expo start in the terminal, scan QR code and download the Expo Go app on your phone to use
+- Download the Expo Go app on your phone
+- Your phone and computer must be on the same wifi network
+- Navigate to the repo folder:
+- npm install
+- expo start